Night to Shine in Bethlehem

-The annual event was reprized after a two-year COVID-induced hiatus.
-This year’s production was at Steelstacks, a move from its previous venue in Allentown location at the Palace Center.
+The annual event was reprised after a two-year COVID-induced hiatus.
+This year’s production was at SteelStacks, a move from its previous venue in Allentown at the Palace Center.

-Riverbend Community Church in Allentown, near the Lehigh Valley International Airport, was the host and organizer of the Night to Shine event, which is sponsored the by the Tim Tebow Foundation.
+Riverbend Community Church in Allentown near the Lehigh Valley International Airport was the host and organizer of the Night to Shine event sponsored by the Tim Tebow Foundation.

 “For us, it is an opportunity to bring our community together, to remind ourselves how valuable they are.
-They are often forgotten and neglected,” said Pastor Joe Velarde, the energetic young spiritual leader of the church.
+They are often forgotten and neglected,” Pastor Joe Velarde, the energetic young spiritual leader of the church said.

 This gala would not happen without the support of a legion of volunteers.
-From traffic control to limousine drivers to ticket takers, all are working as a well-trained team.
+From traffic control to limousine drivers, to ticket takers – all were working as a well-trained team.

-“It’s important because my youngest son is a special needs boy,” said volunteer Cynthia Kwant of Triple Sun Spirits.
+“It’s important because my youngest son is a special needs boy,” volunteer Cynthia Kwant of Triple Sun Spirits said.
 “I love doing this kind of stuff.”

 She said her son is too young to attend the Night to Remember Prom, but she wanted to come and help.

-Also volunteering were the “Buddies” or “the dates” who escorted each honored guest, that ranged from 14 years to 99.
+Also volunteering were the “Buddies” or “the dates” who escorted each honored guest between the ages of 14 to 99.

-“It’s a prom for people with special needs,” said Monica Tramontina, an official with the Riverbend Community Church, which organized the event along with The Vine Calvary Chapel of Schnecksville.
+“It’s a prom for people with special needs,” Monica Tramontina, an official with the Riverbend Community Church who organized the event along with The Vine Calvary Chapel of Schnecksville said.